pauloscustodio/Forth/README.md

 CORE, CORE-EXT,
 BLOCK, BLOCK-EXT,
 DOUBLE, DOUBLE-EXT,
+EXCEPTION, EXCEPTION-EXT,
-EXCEPTION, EXCEPTION-EXT and
+FACILITY and FACILITY-EXT
-FACILITY words.
+words.

 It is intended to be be used as a script interpreter, i.e. calling ABORT exits the interpreter instead of restarting the QUIT loop.